UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 Skills
 ======
-I thrive in interdisciplinary projects, boasting a diverse skill set in **Image Processing**, advanced **Machine Learning, and Deep Learning with PyTorch**, complemented by exceptional **software development skills for Windows and mobile applications**.
+I thrive in interdisciplinary projects, boasting a diverse skill set in **(Medical/Underwater) Image Processing**, advanced **Machine Learning, and Deep Learning with PyTorch**, complemented by exceptional **software development skills for Windows and mobile applications**.
 My extensive experience ensures a comprehensive and innovative approach to problem-solving across various domains.

 Some Personal Stuff